electr1fy0/sorta/README.md

 ## Flags

 ### Global
-- `--dry-run` - Preview changes without moving files
+- `--dry-run` - Preview changes and exit (skips confirmation prompt)
 - `--config-path` - Path to config file (default `~/.sorta/config`)
 - `--recurse-level` - Level of recursion to perform in the directory (Unix only)